If you’ve been active in the online health community over the past few years, there’s a chance you’ve heard people mention Moringa.

 Moringa is basically an overflowing garden of antioxidants.

-Moringa as a whole, and Moringa leaves in particular, are a huge source of antioxidants.
+Moringa as a whole and Moringa leave in particular, are a huge source of antioxidants.
 They’ve been used as such for centuries, and science has borne that out.

 Can Moringa Benefit Your Brain?